-Following conception, the placenta implants itself somewhere in your uterus, in no specific position.
+After conception, your baby’s placenta will implant itself somewhere in your uterus, in no specific position.

-There is absolutely no need to worry if you are amongst this 5% – you can continue your daily activities as per normal unless you have been advised otherwise.
+There is absolutely no need to worry if you are among this 5% – you can continue your normal daily activities, unless you have been advised otherwise.

-Usually restrictions like no sex or lifting etc are prescribed to women who have placenta previa (placenta covering their cervix) and or those who experience blood loss due to a low lying placenta.
+Restrictions – such as no sex, or lifting things – are usually prescribed only for women who have placenta previa (where the placenta is covering the cervix) or those who experience blood loss due to a low lying placenta.

-But rest assured, as you doctor may tell you, there is a very high chance that a low lying placenta will be higher at a later scan.
+Don’t worry; there’s a very high chance that a low lying placenta will no longer be a problem when you have your third trimester scan.

 How Close To The Cervix Can My Placenta Be?